Matt Gullett, MLS

-Matt Gullett first came to The Seattle School as a counseling student, and graduated with his MACP in 2011.
-Since then he has spent time working in community mental health and developing his private practice.
-Prior to coming to The Seattle School as a student Matt worked for over fifteen years in many different library environments and as a consultant to libraries.
-He was very active in the library profession, writing, presenting and serving on local, state and national committees.
-In 2006, he was named by Library Journal a Mover & Shaker in Libraries for his work with youth and technology learning.
-Matt received his Bachelor of Science in Economics & History (1990) from Illinois State University, a Master in Library Science from Indiana University (1994), and a Master of Counseling Psychology from The Seattle School of Theology & Psychology (2011).
-Outside of work, he enjoys spending time with his wife (Suzy), daughters (Abby and Allison), son (Sam), four legged friend/dog (Ollie – Lab/Aussie mix), chickens (Eunice, Francis, Genevieve, Helen & Libby), and rabbits (Velma & Shaggy).
+Matt Gullett first came to The Seattle School as a student and in 2011 graduated with an MA in Counseling Psychology.
+Since graduating he has been working in community mental health at Catholic Community Services in Tacoma and developing his private practice, Gullett Counseling.
+Prior to coming to The Seattle School as a student, Matt worked as a librarian for over fifteen years in many different library environments and as a consultant to libraries.
+He has had active seasons in the library profession, writing, presenting and serving on local, state and national committees.
+In 2006, he was nationally recognized by being named a Library Journal a Mover & Shaker for his trendsetting work.